 It’s hard to have a quality product without quality suppliers.
 A QMS can track and manage the performance of suppliers and ensure the credentials are valid and up to date.
 It’s also helpful for adding notes throughout the workday and makes it easy to view audit results.

-I hope by now I’ve convinced you of the benefits of a good, well-documentd Quality Management System.
+I hope by now I’ve convinced you of the benefits of a good, well-documented Quality Management System.
 Earlier, I touched on the QMS Software, so let’s dive into that a little bit more.

 What does a QMS Software do?